 David Schoenbrod has described the process by which Congress delegates its legislative authority to executive branch agencies when it authorizes them to make regulations.
-To restore congressional responsibility in accord with the Constitution, he proposes executive branch agencies be required to submit a proposed regulation to an up-or-down vote in Congress before it can be promulgated (Chapter 8).
+To restore congressional responsibility in accord with the Constitution, he proposes executive branch agencies be required to submit a proposed regulation to an up-or-down vote in Congress before it can be promulgated.
+See Chapter 8 for a more complete discussion.

 The Congressional Review Act approaches this problem by providing for congressional review of a regulation after it has been promulgated.
 As was vividly demonstrated by congressional response to the EPA's 1997 regulations under the Clean Air Act, the Congressional Review Act is toothless.
 By the time a regulation is promulgated, the administration, including the president, has signed off on it.
-Having committed himself to the regulation, the president can be expected to veto a congressional vote against the regulation, and he can expect members of his party to support the veto, and a 2/3 congressional vote to override the veto is unlikely.
+Having committed himself to the regulation, the president can be expected to veto a congressional vote against the regulation, and he can expect members of his party to support the veto, and a two-thirds congressional vote to override the veto is unlikely.